 - Why it is necessary for them to marry at this time.

 - Applicants must submit the application for marriage license and all the above in a meeting set with the Superior Court Judge for review and approval.

 There is a $59.00 fee for marriage licenses due at the time of application.
 Cash, and money orders are accepted.
-Credit cards and personal checks are not accepted at this time.
+Personal checks are not accepted at this time.